yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 9. Explan What Is Hoisting?

-> - Hoisting is JavaScript's default behavior of moving declarations(variable, function) to the top. <br/>
+> - Hoisting is JavaScript's default behavior of moving declarations to the top. <br/>
 ```
 console.log(a); // Uncaught ReferenceError: a is not defined
 ```